starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/user_auth.rst

 ------------

-Suppose that, instead of maintaining one global variable ``balance``, we would like to have a balance for each user (as identified by their STARK public key).
+Suppose that, instead of maintaining one global variable ``balance``, we would like to have a balance for each User (as identified by their STARK public key).

-Our first task is to change the ``balance`` storage variable to a map from public key (user) to balance
+Our first task is to change the ``balance`` storage variable to a map from public key (User) to balance
 (instead of a single value).
 This can be achieved by adding an argument:

 .. tested-code:: cairo balance_map

-    # A map from user (public key) to a balance.
+    # A map from User (public key) to a balance.
     @storage_var
     func balance(user : felt) -> (res : felt):
     end